Asfand0007/DFA-Minimizer/README.md

 **Usage:**
 1. Clone the repository to your local machine using `https://github.com/Asfand0007/DFA-Minimizer.git`.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Create and activate a virtual environment (optional):
+2. Create and activate a virtual environment (optional):
    - On Linux/Unix:
      ```
      python3 -m venv env          # Create virtual environment